 Child ‘liberationists’ claim that children have all the rights that adults do.
 Others deny this, either believing that children have no rights or believing that children have only some of the rights which adults possess.
 Those who believe children have no rights deny that children are qualified as adults are to have rights.
 They further argue that the ascription of rights to children manifests a misunderstanding of what children are like and of the nature of family relationships.
 Those who deny children all or some of the rights possessed by adults nevertheless believe that children, as humans, have a certain moral status that ought to be protected.

-The best-interest principle should arguably have only limited application.
-It is not possible unambiguously to interpret the best interests of a child in terms of a hypothetical adult self, and any objective interpretation will be the subject of contested views.
-A child's right to be heard in matters affecting its interests is a substitute not a complement to the right of choosing for herself, and the Gillick competence which qualifies a child to exercise its rights of decision-making is arguably stringently defined.
+The best-interest principle with all its problems of interpretation sits oddly alongside the rights that are accorded to the child, especially that of a right to be heard in matters affecting its interests.
+This right in turn is a substitute not a complement to the right of choosing for oneself, and the Gillick competence which qualifies a child to exercise its rights of decision-making is arguably stringently defined.

 - Alston, P. (ed.), 1994, The Best Interests of the Child: Reconciling Culture and Human Rights, Oxford: Clarendon Press.